 ...
 You will finish this workshop knowing what "cost studies" all too often are, and what cost-inclusive evaluation can and should be.
 You will see how evaluations that include resources used the program, plus resources generated by the program, can help programs flourish.
-In addition, you will understand the basic tools for conducting and using several forms of cost-inclusive evaluation in your program and in your decisions slides available at:
+In addition, you will understand the basic tools for conducting and using several forms of cost-inclusive evaluation in your program and in your decisions what cost-inclusive evaluation is ... and can be why cost-inclusive?